Speakers

 The development of chemistry into an independent branch of science

 The world's first professorship for chemistry was established in Marburg in 1609.
-European students and professors were already amazingly mobile.
+European students and professors were already astonishingly mobile.
 In the 19th century, chemistry became an important driving force in industry and science.
-In Germany, chemistry only became an independent branch of science in the 20th century.
-The lecture discusses the development of the subject chemistry in Europe up to the 20th century.
+In Germany, chemistry did not become an independent branch of science until the 20th century.
+The lecture will discuss the development of the subject of chemistry in Europe up to the 20th century.

-Target group: Teachers, students in advanced courses, chemical specialists in training, Young Chemists Forum ' forum - Duration: 60 min
+Target group: teachers, students in advanced courses, chemical specialists in training, German Young Chemists Network - Duration: 60 min

 Employment conditions and career opportunities were the focus of the survey of European chemists.
-The results provide important clues for many EU countries and for Europe as a whole.
-The requirements of the labor market for chemists differ significantly between countries.
-This is important for career planning not only for students and graduates.
+The results provide important information for many EU countries and for Europe as a whole.
+The requirements of the job market for chemists differ significantly between countries.
+This is important for career planning, and not just for students and graduates.

-Target group: Teachers, students in advanced courses, chemical specialists in training, Young Chemists Forum ' forum - Duration: 60 min
+Target group: teachers, students in advanced courses, chemical specialists in training, German Young Chemists Network - Duration: 60 min

 01326 Dresden: Professor Dr. Horst Hartmann